 Aside from stopping to take the photos you see here, however, I was still watching my feet.
 Taking my eyes of them for more than a few seconds almost always resulted in me catching my toe on something.

 The next descent seemed moderate enough in the beginning but didn’t last for long.
-Suddenly the trail became steeper until I found myself at the edge of what is best described as a drop-off of sorts.
+Suddenly the trail became steeper until I found myself at the edge of what is best described as a small drop-off.

 There were a couple of hikers behind me, so I pulled off to the side of the trail to let them pass and watched.
 A gentleman who had clearly done the hike before, led by his small pup (most agilely I must add), seemingly slipped down the cliff with little effort.